rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 * Compute the sample group mean/sum mean and standard deviation from CLT
 * Use Normdist function of google spreadsheet to find out the probability, if needed.

-There is a special case of [applying CLT whent the base pool is Binomial distriubtion](https://www.stat.auckland.ac.nz/~wild/ChanceEnc/Ch07.propCLT.pdf).
+There is a special case of [applying CLT when the base pool is Binomial distriubtion](https://www.stat.auckland.ac.nz/~wild/ChanceEnc/Ch07.propCLT.pdf).

 >The Binomial(n, p) distribution is the distribution of Y , the number of heads in n tosses of a biased coin, when the probability of getting a head on